anvilsecure/BoschFirmwareTool/README.md

 ## Usage
 ```
-BoschFirmwareTool/CLI> dotnet run -- -h # or ./boschfwtool -h if using dotnet publish-ed version
+BoschFirmwareTool/CLI> dotnet run -- -h

+Or, if using the dotnet publish-ed version

+BoschFirmwareTool/CLI> ./boschfwtool -h

 boschfwtool:
   A tool for parsing and extracting Bosch camera firmware files.